 I've done quite a few posts about the Astrology of relationships, form covering the most under-rated and over-rated aspects, to discussing myths and compatibility criteria.
 Today, I want to talk about how to assess a relationship's compatibility and chemistry.

-Chemistry is an unexplainable attraction and spark, which has its roots in the appreciation of differences we share with the partner.
-In Astrology, this means Mars, Venus, and hard aspects.
+Chemistry is an unexplainable attraction and spark, which has its roots in the appreciation of differences we share with our partner.
+Chemistry remains largely mysterious, but research has shown In Astrology, this means Mars, Venus, and hard aspects.

 In order for a relationship to have chemistry, the dizzying lust and attraction that makes us sick (in love?), we need to find contacts, and if possible hard, with Mars, Moon, Sun, Venus.
 So typically, a Mars-Venus contact, even hard, will do.
 Or a Mars-Mars contact.
 Or a Moon-Mars contact.
 Or a Sun-Venus contact.
 The square Sun-Venus in particular has a strong sexual appeal, whereas a Sun-Venus trine would be more so a compatibility sign and a genuine friendship and appreciation of each other.
 Sun trine Venus is more compatible, while Sun square Venus is lustier.